-Newborn photography clients have lots of questions about how to prepare for their new baby’s portrait session.
+Newborn photography clients have lots of questions about how to prepare for their baby photo session.

 Preparing for your newborn’s photography session should be a time of excitement and anticipation.
-But a newborn photo session is a new experience for many parents who visit the Truly Madly Deeply – Maternity and Newborn Photography studio in Oviedo, Florida and many are unsure of what to expect.
+But a newborn baby photo session is a new experience for many parents who visit the Truly Madly Deeply – Maternity and Newborn Photography studio in Oviedo, Florida and many are unsure of what to expect.

 Plan the right amount of time

 Many, for example, are surprised to learn that a newborn photo session can take up to four hours.
 This is because your baby needs to be in a deep and relaxing sleep to be safe and comfortable in many of the curly, serene newborn poses.

 In fact, helping your baby achieve a deep sleep is the second-most crucial factor (after safety) to capturing beautiful baby photos.
 Read more about it here.

 For this reason, at Truly Madly Deeply we schedule all newborn baby photo sessions for four hours.
 However, we often finish sooner if the baby is super-sleepy.

-While four hours might seem a long time for a photo shoot, much of the time is dedicated to making your baby comfortable.
-Of course, a lot of the time is also goes into family shots, changing outfits, sets and props, and feeding.
+While four hours might seem a long time for a baby photo shoot, much of the time is dedicated to making your baby comfortable.
+Of course, a lot of the time also goes into family shots, changing outfits, sets and props, and feeding.

 Knowing that the session is going to take a while, many clients use the time to relax and put their feet up while their baby is in the hands of a trained and experienced professional.